antoine-buisson/cassiopee-decentralized-identity/README.md

 #### 3. The Company fills the report and sends it to the Factory

-Now, issue a new credidential.
-You have to choose the Factoy as the Connection and select the credidential definition you have just created.
+Now, issue a new credential.
+You have to choose the Factory as the Connection and select the credential definition you have just created.
 <details>
     <summary>Show me a screenshot!</summary>
     <img src="https://cdn.discordapp.com/attachments/776834563950379038/851133344497270814/IssueCredidential.png">